vives-oop1-2023/fraction-application-with-unit-tests-Robbedoes24/README.md

 - Reorganize the code (after adding and changing the code, the code is a bit messy)
 - Use the `Result()` method in the WPF application
 - Use the double constructor in the WPF application
+- Background of buttons when hovered over (currently uses the default template color, so it's ugly)
 - Some ui improvements (better layout on the about page, more rounded corners, etc.)